Working With an SSD Lawyer

 When Should I Hire a Social Security Disability Attorney?

 The general rule of thumb as far as when you should hire a Social Security Disability lawyer is “as soon as possible.”
 The earlier you speak to an experienced Social Security Disability lawyer, the better chances you have of your SSD application being approved.
 Before you file your application for SSD benefits, a knowledgeable SSD attorney can review your case’s strength and assist you with your application to ensure it will be complete.
-Further, those who have legal representation from the very beginning will be responsible for a smaller amount of attorney’s fees (if you wait until the appeal state, your disability attorney is entitled to receive 25 percent of your back-pay).

 While having an attorney help you with your initial application is smart, having an attorney assist you following an initial denial is essential.
 Not only are your chances of obtaining the disability benefits you need significantly increased once you have an attorney on board, it is also likely your case will move more quickly through the system when you have a lawyer, particularly if your financial or medical condition is especially dire.
 When you have an attorney in your corner, he or she is able to send the judge a request for an OTR decision (“on-the-record”), meaning you could be approved for your Social Security Disability benefits without a hearing.